poptart-cat-030/linux_assignment3_part2/README.md

 ```bash
 sudo mv documents /var/lib/webgen
 ```
-The `documents` directory contains 2 test files that contain some text
+The `documents` directory contains 2 test files, each containing some text, that we'll be able to download from the server at the end of this tutorial.
 <br>
 If you have installed `tree`, check the file structure of the `/var/lib/webgen/` directory using:
 ```bash